 The writing will be evaluated on content, organization and coherence, argument and support, style and mechanics.
 Evaluations will be on individual work and the evaluated work will be returned to you before the last day of class.

 Writing course grades have two components.
-Professors will indicate whether or not you met the writing requirement and will assign a course grade.
-Therefore, to receive writing credit you must receive a minimum grade of C (2.0) and satisfactory completion of the writing component.
+Instructors will indicate whether or not you met the writing requirement and will assign a course grade.
+To receive writing credit you must receive a minimum grade of C (2.0) and satisfactory completion of the writing component.
 It is possible not to meet the writing requirement and still earn a satisfactory grade, so you should review your degree audit after receiving your grade to verify receipt of credit for the writing component.

+Writing requirement credit can only be obtained once for a course.
+If a student meets the writing requirement in a course, repeating the course will not result in any additional writing requirement credit.

 All courses that require writing will not necessarily count toward the writing requirement.
 In writing requirement courses, students will be evaluated as described above.